 The common shares are qualified investments under the Income Tax Act (Canada) for deferred plans, including registered retirement savings plans, registered retirement income funds and deferred profit sharing plans.

-LIORC has a Board of eight directors, an Audit Committee, a Compensation Committee and a Nominating Committee.
+LIORC has a Board of ten directors, an Audit Committee, a Compensation Committee and a Nominating Committee.
 The Committees are composed of independent directors.
 Scotia Managed Companies Administration Inc., pursuant to an administration agreement, acts as the administrator of LIORC.

 About Iron Ore Company of Canada